-1.16.
+3.3.
 Additional or Supplementary Capabilities

 - a.
 Tenderers are encouraged to put forward any relevant additional or supplementary capabilities that they are in a position to provide.
-Capabilities of particular interest include, but are not limited to: - i. infra-red and visual imaging and recording systems, especially on Air Attack Supervision aircraft; and - ii. data communication systems; and - iii. automated (GPS based) mapping; and

-- iv. night vision or synthetic vision capability; and - v. refuelling capability additional to that specified for the Services tendered.
+Capabilities of particular interest include, but are not limited to: - i. infrared and visual imaging and recording systems; - ii. data communication systems; - iii. automated (GPS based) mapping; - iv. night vision or synthetic vision capability; and - v. refuelling capability additional to that specified for the Services tendered.

-1.17.
+3.4.
 Pricing

 - a.
 Pricing information is NOT being sought at this Qualification Stage.
 The following information regarding pricing is provided at this stage as background to assist generally with the preparation of tenders. - b.
-When pricing is sought, for Absolute Availability Contracts all pricing should be tendered on the basis of Standing Charges per day plus Operating Charges per hour of operation.
-If desired, tenderers may also propose alternative models such as the inclusion of a certain number of daily operating hours in the Standing Charge (e.g. "first hour per day free", or similar). - c.
-For Partial Availability Contracts there will be a number of possibilities for structuring prices.
-One approach could be to apply the Standing Charge only to those days where the Aircraft, with the appropriate notice or agreement, is on Commitment i.e. is actually working or is required to be on standby with perhaps a guaranteed minimum number of such days over the Service Period.
-Alternatively a separate "Commitment Charge" could be applied i.e. a relatively low Standing Charge applies for each day of the Service Period, plus a Commitment Charge for any day the Aircraft is then activated or required to be on standby. - d.
-For Primary Contracts, mobilisation and demobilisation charges/costs must be amortised in (i.e. included within) the Standing Charges. - e.
-For Secondary Contracts, tenderers may, if desired, specify a separate mobilisation charge and/or demobilisation charge that would apply if a Service Period is activated. - f.
-Tenderers are encouraged to tender discounted prices for extensions to the minimum Service Periods (e.g. if the minimum Service Period is 12 weeks, then the Standing Charge for any days that the Service is required in excess of 12 weeks would be reduced). - g.
-Tenderers are encouraged to provide details of additional capabilities that are included in the Contract Price, or optional capabilities that may be available at extra cost. - h.
-When submitting prices, tenderers should note carefully the requirements for fuelling arrangements for each Service, as set out in Appendix 1 and in the Specimen Contract. - i.
+When pricing is sought, for Absolute Availability Contracts / Service Periods all pricing should be tendered on the basis of Standing Charges per day plus Operating Charges per hour of operation.
+If desired, tenderers may also propose alternative models such as the inclusion of a certain number of daily operating hours in the Standing Charge (e.g. "first hour per day free", or similar).

+- c.
+For Partial Availability Contracts / Service Periods there will be a number of possibilities for structuring prices.
+One approach could be to apply the Standing Charge only to those days where the Aircraft, with the appropriate notice or agreement, is on 'Commitment' i.e. is actually working or is required to be on standby, with perhaps a guaranteed minimum number of such days over the Service Period.
+Alternatively a separate 'Commitment Charge' could be applied i.e. a relatively low Standing Charge applies for each day of the Service Period, plus a Commitment Charge for any day the Aircraft is then activated or required to be on standby. - d.
+For all Contracts, mobilisation and demobilisation charges/costs must be amortised in (i.e. included within) the Standing and Operating Charges. - e.
+Tenderers are encouraged to tender discounted prices for extensions to the minimum Service Periods (e.g. if the minimum Service Period is 12 weeks, then the Standing Charge for any days that the Service is required in excess of 12 weeks would be reduced). - f.
+Tenderers are encouraged to provide details of additional capabilities that are included in the Contract Price, or optional capabilities that may be available at extra cost. - g.
+When submitting prices, tenderers should note carefully the requirements for fuelling arrangements for each Service, as set out in Appendix 1 and in the Specimen Contract. - h.
 It is preferred that prices tendered at Stage 2 be the same for each year of the Contract.
 If a tenderer does choose to apply season-to-season rise and fall adjustments, then the standard CPI model outlined in the Specimen Contract is preferred.
-Alternatively actual prices for each year may be tendered, or the rise and fall may be based on a fixed percentage. - j.
-All prices submitted are required to be in Australian dollars (AUD). - k.
+Alternatively actual prices for each year may be tendered, or the rise and fall may be based on a fixed percentage. - i.
+All prices submitted are required to be in Australian dollars (AUD). - j.
 NAFC has a standard model in the Specimen Contract for varying Operating Charges with fuel price variations.
-Tenderers may opt to fix Operating Charges or use this model.
+Tenderers may opt to fix Operating Charges, with respect to fuel prices, or use this model.